Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 FEMA Cybersecurity Improvement Act

-Latest action: Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+Latest action: Referred to the Subcommittee on Emergency Management and Technology.
 (7/22/2025)

 Vicksburg National Military Park Boundary Modification Act